The Freedom to Read!

 - Host a family book group centered around a title that has been banned or challenged.
 Use the opportunity to consider what makes ideas threatening to people and the importance of intellectual freedom in a democracy.
 Discuss alternatives to censorship.

-- Lead a discussion about citizens’ rights under the Constitution and the First Amendment.
+- Lead a discussion about citizens’ rights under the Constitution and the Bill of Rights.

 - Invite kids and adults to come to a celebration dressed as their favorite banned-book character — don’t forget to don your own outfit!